BSFishy/portfolio/posts/software-development-isnt-about-writing-code.md

 }
 ```

-And here is how it would look in C (I know the compiler will throw errors on the void pointer dereference, but it's fine, whatever, touch grass):
+And here is how it would look in C (yes, I know the compiler will throw errors on the void pointer dereference, but it's fine, whatever, touch grass):

 ```c
 void memcpy(unsigned int size, void* src, void* dst) {